pombredanne/nvd-cli/README.md

 -c, --checklist       Change the nvd-cli checklist file name and/or location

+-t, --type            Change the output type for the NVD report (.pdf or .txt)

 - MISC PARAMETERS -

 -h, --help, help      Display this help text or try -h <command>